ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Version -08 to -09 ## {#sec-08-09}

 * Improved terminology section.

+* Improved definition of permissions in the format of scope.

 * Use of RFC 9290 instead of the custom format of error responses.